Top 5 Places to Visit on Dartmoor

 Once you are Postbridge there are so many opportunities and places to explore head to Merrivale to visit Great Staple Tor, Roos Tor or Cox tor as mentioned earlier or head to Prince's hall or Two bridges hotel, an 18th century Hotel.

 Princes Hall (https://www.princehall.co.uk/) and Two Bridges (https://www.twobridges.co.uk/) as well as the post office at Postbridge all offer amazing cream tea's and meals.
 Why not try a Dartmoor ale which are made up the road in Princetown about 2 miles away, beat that for local, and whilst your at Two Bridges you can head across the road and follow the path to the out of this world Wistmans Ancient wood.

 Wistmans wood is very unique, the woodland itself is thousands of years old, but because it lies next to a river in a damp valley, the lichen that grows on the trees has sapped there energy and kept them small and stunted, hence the oak tree's here are small, twisted and contorted.
 The druids used to worship here and you can feel the mystical world throughout the woodland.

-Be sure to walk over the clapper bridge in Postbridge its from the 12th century! there is also the national park visitors center in the village.
-This provides the perfect opportunity to study the history of the area and even pick up some souvenirs.
+Be sure to walk over the Postbridge clapper bridge, its from the 12th century! there is also the national park visitors center in the village.
+This provides the perfect opportunity to study the history of the area, often contain small art galleries showing of the area and you can even pick up some souvenirs for loved ones.